 Filling out the FAFSA® form can be a straightforward and easy process.
 The fafsa.gov site will guide you through the application; click on the “Start A New FAFSA” button on the home page, and just follow the directions on the screen.
 Below are some tips to help you along the way.

 The FAFSA Process graphic—Walks through the process of preparing for, completing, and submitting a FAFSA form.
 Includes info on what happens after the form is submitted.

 We strongly recommend you create an FSA ID, a username and password combination that allows you to sign your FAFSA® form electronically.
 Your FSA ID also can be used to sign loan contracts and to access certain information online.
-You can get your FSA ID as you fill out the FAFSA form, but you also have the option to get it ahead of time—and it cuts down on errors and delays if you start your FAFSA form by providing your FSA ID on fafsa.gov.
+While you can get your FSA ID as you’re completing the FAFSA form, getting it ahead of time and using it to begin your FAFSA form on fafsa.gov cuts down on errors and delays.
 Find out how to get an FSA ID and what to do if you forgot your FSA ID.

-Creating your FSA ID before you begin the FAFSA® form could prevent processing delays, and it only takes a few minutes to create.
+Creating your FSA ID before you begin the FAFSA® form only takes a few minutes and could prevent processing delays.

 Tip: Use your FSA ID to start your FAFSA form.

 When you create your FSA ID, be careful to enter your name and Social Security number exactly as they appear on your Social Security card.
 Then, when you go to fafsa.gov to start your application, you will be given the option to “Enter your (the student’s) FSA ID” or to “Enter the student’s information.”